Understanding Large Language Models: GPT, Claude, and Gemini Explained

 - Fast responses: Generally quicker than competitors

-- Research requiring current information
+- Research requiring current information (it knows what happened yesterday)

 - Questions requiring up-to-date facts

-- Sometimes provides less detailed explanations
+- Sometimes provides less detailed explanations than GPT-5

-- Smaller developer ecosystem
+- Smaller developer ecosystem than OpenAI

-- Free tier: Gemini Pro
+- Free tier: Gemini 2.0 Flash (surprisingly capable)

-- Google One AI Premium: $19.99/month (Gemini Ultra access)
+- Google One AI Premium: $19.99/month (Gemini 3 Pro access)

 Head-to-Head Comparison